 You will be asked to lie on an osteopathic couch for your session and may be covered by a towel if you wish.
 The quality and effectiveness of your treatment are not affected if you decide to have a towel covering.
 I only uncover that part of the body I am treating, after which I cover it up again to keep you warm.

-A longer appointment session of 75 minutes is available on request.
-This allows for more thorough and profound work, which could be more beneficial for your body and long-term wellbeing.
-Longer appointments may be more useful for those patients who have to travel far to see me; those who would like thorough full-body work to offer regular/prevention treatment from occasional appointments; or those who are only in Edinburgh for a short time.
+A longer appointment session of 70 minutes is available on request.
+This allows for more thorough and profound work, which could be more beneficial for your body and long-term well-being.
+It may be more useful for those patients who have to travel far to see me; those who would like thorough full-body work to offer regular/prevention treatment from occasional appointments; or those who are only in Edinburgh for a short time.

 Many people know me as a massage therapist.
 I can still offer a therapeutic massage on request or add a massage techniques as part of your treatment where it is appropriate.

-While you might think a massage is the best solution to your pain or condition, it may actually do more harm than good.
-That’s where my training as an Osteopath means you receive the best treatment for your particular condition, whether that includes massage techniques or something else.
+While you might think a massage is the best solution to your pain or symptoms, it may actually do more harm than good in certain cases.
+That’s where my training as an Osteopath means you receive the very high quality treatment for your particular condition, whether that includes massage techniques or other ones, or another approach (for example myofascial release) etc.

-Prices for massage therapy are the same as for my other appointments.
+Prices for massage therapy are the same as my osteopathic appointments.

 Shiatsu is a stand-alone therapy, though I may incorporate a few other techniques during a Shiatsu session, or use Shiatsu acupressure points individually, to complement an osteopathic treatment.